Lying Down: Critical reception

 The song received positive critical reviews.
 According to A Bit of Pop Music, "Lying Down" is a modern pop ballad, in which Sia's style suits Dion's vocals and makes her sound contemporary.
 In this "powerful tune", the build up is "bombastic" and the vocals are "larger than life".
 Mike Wass from Idolator described "Lying Down" as a soaring electro-ballad, about jettisoning the baggage that comes along with a toxic relationship.
 He called the production "icy", which suggests that Dion is going to push the sonic boundaries on Courage.

 Commercial performance

-Despite not being an official single in the United States, it reached number 4 on Billboard's LyricFind Global Chart, becoming Dion's first top ten entry on the chart.
-After being released as a digital download on 18 September 2019, "Lying Down" debuted on several sales charts and reached number three in Quebec, number 32 in Canada, number 42 in France, number 59 in Scotland and number 74 in the United Kingdom.
+After being released as a digital download on 18 September 2019, "Lying Down" debuted on several sales charts and reached number three in Quebec, number 32 in Canada, number 41 in France, number 59 in Scotland and number 74 in the United Kingdom.
 It also reached number 16 on the Finnish Airplay chart and number 18 on the Japanese Hot Overseas chart.